thrivingproject/christianisaman/static/Git.md

 Finally, delete the branch by running `% git branch -d <branch>`.
 ### Remotes
 To my laptop, GitHub is remote, and my `.git` directory is local.
 To the remote repository (GitHub) my laptop is a remote respository.
 The two can be connected by writing `git remote add <URL-of-remote-github-repository>`.
-The URL can be access via the GitHub repository's webpage.
+The URL can be obtained via the GitHub repository's webpage.

 ## GitHub CLI `gh`